middlebury/college-handbook/content/ii-ug-college-policies/commun-policies/pets.md

 * cubicles, workstations, or other open-office environments.
 * buildings identified in the "Prohibited Buildings" section.
-* a work location that is off-campus, seasonal, temporary, or otherwise not based year-round on the Vermont College campus e.g., Language Schools.
+* a work location that is off-campus, seasonal, temporary, or otherwise not based year-round on the Vermont College campus e.g., Language Schools (see pet policy for Language Schools).

 **Shared Offices.** With Supervisor (Vice-President, Dean, Dept. Chair, etc.) approval, two employees who share a single private office may each register a dog.
 However, only one dog may be present in the office at any given time.